Benny-API/benny-ios-sdk/README.md

-# Benny SDK
+# Benny iOS SDK
-The Benny SDK is used to embed Benny supported flows within your native iOS app.
-Using these embedded flows, end users will be able to be able to use our products such as Ebt Balance.
+The Benny iOS SDK allows your iOS app to use Benny client libraries.

+> **Note**
->Note: Complete documentation at [docs.bennyapi.com](bennyapi.com).
+> See our complete documentation at [docs.bennyapi.com](https://docs.bennyapi.com).

-## Installation
+### Installation

-### Swift Package Manager
+#### Swift Package Manager
-Install by adding our github as a package dependency to your app.
+Install by adding the GitHub package as a dependency to your app.

-## Flow Usage
+## Usage

-### Ebt Balance Flow
+### EBT Balance Link Flow
-To use the Ebt Balance Flow, you'll need an organization id.
-For each user session, you'll also need a unique external id to identify the end user.

->**NOTE:** If you do not have an organization id, please reach out to the help@bennyapi.com to setup your oganization.
+The Ebt Balance Link Flow allows users to link their EBT account, verifying the account, and returning a tokenized representation of the credentials for fetching balance and transaction information.

+#### Required IDs
+You'll need an `organizationId`, the ID representing your organization, along with a `temporarylink` that is generated serverside via a call to the Benny API.

+> **Note**
+> Reach out to [help@bennyapi.com](help@bennyapi.com) to set up your organization.

 #### Integration
-The Ebt Balance flow is accessed through a simple UIViewController, or UIViewControllerRepresentable if needed.
+The Ebt Balance flow is accessed through a simple `UIViewController`, or `UIViewControllerRepresentable` if needed.

 ```swift
 import BennySDK